 Romancing the Boss: Why Dating Your Superior Will Make You the Boss of Unemployment

-While it may make for great workplace gossip, a romance with the boss (albeit empowering) can easily and most assuredly end with at least one person out of a job.
+Finally, while it may make for great workplace gossip.
+Above all, in short, a romance with the boss (albeit empowering) can easily.
+In addition, most assuredly end with at least one person out of a job.
 And to be frank, it’s usually not the boss.

 Forgetting to Double-Check: One Mistake, One Missed Decimal, and Your Job Could Be History